theseyan/distore/README.md

 ## Why?
 - Discord has no limits on file storage in a server
 - Bypasses 25MiB file size limit by splitting files into chunks
-- End-to-end encryption using 256 bit AES-GCM (Discord does **not** use E2EE)
+- End-to-end encryption using 256 bit AES-GCM (Discord by default does **not** have E2EE)
 - Guarantees file integrity and no tampering
 - Parallely uploads/downloads chunks for maximising bandwidth

 ## Caveats
-- There is no guarantee that Discord will continue hosting files for free forever
+- **Do not** save sensitive, important files in Discord for archival, as Discord reserves the right to delete messages/servers/accounts at any time.
-- Due to end-to-end encryption, files are not monitored and it is up to the user to scan downloaded third-party content for malware
+- **Do not** share your configuration file with untrusted third parties; Doing so will allow them full access to your virtual filesystem.

 ## License
 Released under the [MIT](https://raw.githubusercontent.com/theseyan/distore/main/LICENSE.md) License.